Lesser capybara: Adaptations

 As animals that are considered prey for many animals, the species is very wary of predators and likes to travel in groups of about 20 cavies.
-As a result, the capybaras have adapted to be excellent swimmers and dive regularly in water to avoid predators such as jaguars and anacondas.
-Having eyes and ears placed high on their heads, the capybaras can see these predators while in the waters.
+As a result, the capybaras have adapted to be excellent swimmers and dive regularly in water to avoid predators such as jaguars and green anacondas.
+Having eyes and ears placed high on their heads, the capybaras can see these predators while in the water.
 Furthermore, being immersed in water for long periods of time helps the capybaras regulate their body temperature by helping them cool off.

 Mating

 The lesser capybara breeds year-round, only in water.
 Lesser capybara females, when in estrus, will whistle through their nose to attract males.
 Females have a gestation period of roughly 108 days, and giving birth to litters of about 3 to 4 baby pups.